Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Section A. Officers

-Section B. Chairman
+Section B. President

-The Chairman will be the principal officer of the Church, and, subject to the control of the Board, will preside at all meetings of the Elders as Chairman of the Board.
-The Chairman will chair all Board of Elders meetings, unless otherwise stipulated by the consensus of the Board of Elders.
-The Chairman may sign, with the Secretary or any other officer of the Church authorized by the Board, such documents and deeds of the Church as necessary or appropriate including, but not limited to, mortgages, bonds, contracts, or other instruments which the Board has authorized to be executed, except in cases where the signing and execution thereof will be expressly delegated by the Board or by these bylaws to some other officer or agent of the Church, or will be required by law to be otherwise signed or executed, and, in general, will discharge all duties incident to the office of Chairman and such other duties as may be assigned by the Board from.
+The President will be the principal officer of the Church, and, subject to the control of the Board, will preside at all meetings of the Elders as Chairman of the Board.
+The President will chair all Board of Elders meetings, unless otherwise stipulated by the consensus of the Board of Elders.
+The President may sign, with the Secretary or any other officer of the Church authorized by the Board, such documents and deeds of the Church as necessary or appropriate including, but not limited to, mortgages, bonds, contracts, or other instruments which the Board has authorized to be executed, except in cases where the signing and execution thereof will be expressly delegated by the Board or by these bylaws to some other officer or agent of the Church, or will be required by law to be otherwise signed or executed, and, in general, will discharge all duties incident to the office of President and such other duties as may be assigned by the Board from.

 Section C. Secretary